dcsergio/bard/README.md

 So, I wrote this simple script, that keeps the console busy, showing on the screen some text, taken from files in the "poems" folder.

+It is very simple to use:
+- copy into your favourite folder
+- launch it :-)

-Is is very simple, all contributions and improvements are welcome.
+All contributions and improvements are welcome.